-The athletic program at Highlands High School exists for the purpose of giving wholesome activities to students and for providing competition with other schools.
+The athletic program at Highlands High School exists for the purpose of giving wholesome activities to students for providing competition with other schools.
 We encourage both active participation as well as spectator support.
-The athletic program meets the requirements of the Pennsylvania Interscholastic Athletic Association (PIAA).
+The athlete program meets the requirements of the Pennsylvania Interscholastic Athletic Association (PIAA).

 FALL WINTER SPRING

-B & G Cross Country B & G Basketball Baseball
+Boys Golf B and G Basketball Baseball

-B & G Soccer Wrestling Girls Softball
+Boys Soccer Wrestling Girls Softball

-Football B & G Swimming B & G Track
+Football B and G Swimming B and G Track and Field

-Boys Golf Boys Tennis

-Girls Tennis
+Girls Tennis Boys Tennis

 Girls Volleyball

-Attendance Requirements for Student Participation in Extracurricular Activities
+Attendance Requirements for Extracurricular Activities

 Daily attendance is expected of all student athletes.
-According to PIAA regulations, students participating in athletic practices and/or competitions on a given day must be present and accounted for in classes for a minimum of four consecutive periods in a day.
+According to PIAA regulations, students participating in athletic practices/and or competitions on a given day must be present and accounted for in classes for a minimum of four consecutive periods in a school day.
 Exceptions may be given with a corroborating, signed doctor's excuse.
-Daily attendance is monitored each day by the athletic director, and coaches are notified daily of students ineligible to participate.
+Daily attendance is monitored each day by the athletic director, and coached are notified of students ineligible to participate.